 Principles of Death Investigation is an introductory course designed to discuss the fundamentals of death investigation.
 The course is written using the NIJ guidelines, 'Death Investigation: A Guide for the Scene Investigator'.
 In addition, information has been included from death investigation texts, handbooks, and other resources.
 The content primarily focuses on scene procedures, collection of information, and the various causes, mechanisms, and manners of death.
 The course is especially written for medicolegal death investigators, crime scene investigators, and law enforcement personnel.

 Cost: $150.00.
 This course takes 20 hours to complete, on average.

 Upon completion of this course, the student will be able to:

-This is a non-credit course offering 3.26 ILUs.
+This is a non-credit course offering 3.46 ILUs.
 (What is ILU?)
 Average completion time for the course is 20 hours.
-The course cost is $225 per registration (with the exception of public lab employees, law enforcement, public attorneys, and federal employees – please see "Registration Information" below).
+The course cost is $150.00 per registration.
 A certificate of completion will be issued to students successfully meeting course requirements.

 Table of Contents

 Unit 1: Death Investigation: An Introduction

 Unit 3: Entering the Death Scene

 Unit 4: Obtaining a Profile of the Decedent

 Unit 13: Autopsy – The Role of the DI